 - How long has the fish been laying on the bottom?
 Normally fish will sleep 9 to 12 hours and will wake up with aquarium light or noise.
 Drop a flake of food next to the fish and the fish won’t respond.

-- If you have a fish in your freshwater aquarium that appears to be sleeping on his side or on his back, a serious ailment known as swim bladder disease is the culprit.
+- If you have a fish in your freshwater aquarium that appears to be sleeping on his side or his back, a serious ailment known as swim bladder disease is the culprit.

-- if the fish is laying on the bottom of the tank and his gills have a reddish or purplish look or the fins appear to be streaked with red — your tank may have a high ammonia content.
+- if the fish is lying on the bottom of the tank and his gills have a reddish or purplish look or the fins appear to be streaked with red — your tank may have a high ammonia content.
 Or an Oxegen content where the fish is looking for more at the bottom.

 - Check parameters for the aquarium, PH, Nitrates, ammonia, Oxygen, and temperatures.